nicolasFontbonne/nicolasFontbonne.github.io/aboutus.md

 ---

 We are :
-    - Jeremy Wanner
+* Jeremy Wanner
-    - Konstantinos Koukas
+* Konstantinos Koukas
-    - Nicolas Fontbonne
+* Nicolas Fontbonne

-### my history

-And we are ADA student
+And we are ADA student ...